-^{‡‡} The complete case study can be downloaded at the University of Tennessee's dedicated website at www.vestedway.com
+^{tt} The complete case study can be downloaded at the University of Tennessee's dedicated website at www.vestedway.com

 The pre-study revealed several key things.
 First, Telia had "stiff contracts" that were not flexible in allowing suppliers to optimize maintenance operations.
-In addition, the pre-study uncovered the existing maintenance and budgeting process was not optimal.
+Also, the prestudy uncovered the existing maintenance and budgeting process was not optimal.
 A vital part of the pre-study was to validate that a Vested model was a good fit which meant completing a Business Model Mapping exercise (Figure 9).